 My Fifty Years of Headlines, Heroes, and Heartaches

-Publication: Apr 21
+Publication: May 21

 6 x 9

 Ray Didinger on following his dream from the bleachers to the Hall of FameRead the Introduction (pdf).

 Ray Didinger opens his lively memoir Finished Business with the Philadelphia Eagles’ upset win in Super Bowl LII.
 When the Eagles finally hoist the Lombardi Trophy, Didinger does his best to straddle the emotions of a working reporter and a long-suffering Philly fan.
 His ability to do so is why he has built up such a loyal following.